JoeAdamski/SampleGrid/README.md

 4) From a command prompt change your default directory to the project root directory.
 This is the folder that contains package.json and the /src and /e2e folders.
 - cd [PATH_WHERE_YOU_PUT_REPOSITORY]/SampleGrid-master
+or
+- cd [PATH_WHERE_YOU_PUT_REPOSITORY]/SampleGrid

-4) Install all depenedencies using npm.
+4) From the project root folder install all depenedencies using npm.
 This might take some time.
 - npm install

-5) Start the built in webserver that runs in NodeJS.
-The port option is shown incase you want to change it.
+5) From the project root folder start the AngularCLI webserver that runs in NodeJS.
+The port option is shown incase you want to change the port number.
 - ng serve --port 4200

 6) From your browser navigate to the following URL: